-Climate Policy in a System of Divided Powers: Dealing with Carbon Leakage and Regulatory Linkage
+Climate Policy and the United States System of Divided Powers: Dealing with Carbon Leakage and Regulatory Linkage

 Daniel A. Farber